elissasoroj/shadie/README.md

 pip install -e .
 ```

 You can optionally install SLiM3 [here](https://messerlab.org/slim/).
-However, for development purposes you can simply refer to the `example_scripts` folder in the `shadie` directory for examples of SLiM scripts, which should be adequate.
+However, for development purposes you can simply refer to the `example_scripts` folder in the `shadie` directory for examples of SLiM scripts, which should be adequate. *You do NOT have to install SliM3*

 This project has 3 main parts: